hankthemason/hankthemason/README.md

 📙  [pynchoname.com](https://pynchoname.com) ([source](https://github.com/hankthemason/pynchon-name-generator)) - A TypeScript/React app that generates a name and character description in the style of author Thomas Pynchon based on a user’s input.

+:computer:[blogr landing page mockup](https://hankthemason.github.io/https://hankthemason.github.io/blogr-landing-page-main/)([source](https://github.com/hankthemason/blogr-landing-page-main)) - A responsive web layout mockup made entirely with HTML/CSS/Javascript.
+All of the elements (dropdowns, mobile menus, etc.) are built from scratch.
+I focused on using flexbox and mobile-first design principles, along with some animations for hover events.

 **Here are some things I've written**

 - Build a map of NYC’s police precincts with React & D3: [Part 1](https://hankthemason.medium.com/build-a-map-of-nycs-police-precincts-with-react-d3-part-1-ae4b433def5c), [Part 2](https://hankthemason.medium.com/build-a-map-of-nycs-police-precincts-with-react-d3-part-2-f02620395bf5)